shorn/fruitfly/readme.md

-Plugin for generation "Builder" classes for Java records.
+Plugin for generating "Builder" pattern code for Java records.

 This plugin will not be published in the marketplace.
-The intent is to copy it into what ever project I'm using it in and then customise it to suit the requirements of that specific project.
+The intent is to copy it into a target project and then customise it to suit the requirements of that specific project.

 For the "why", see: [plugin-background.md](./doc/plugin-background.md)